 2 Components can be assembled and decomposed to form new components.
 In the production activities, components are implemented as units, tasks or programs, any of which can be configuration items.
 This usage of the term is more general than in ANSI/IEEE parlance, which defines a component as a “basic part of a system or program”; in this Standard, components are not always “basic” as they can be decomposed.

-software intensive system

-space system in which the dominant part of the constituents are software elements

-In such systems, subsystems consist mainly of software.
-For this type of system, the majority of interfaces are software-software interfaces.

 software item

-see “software product” in ECSS-S-ST-00-01
+see “software product”

-software observability
+software product

-property of a system for which the values of status variables can be determined throughout observations of the output variables
+set of software, procedures, scripts, documentation and their associated data

+The term “software item” is synonymous

 software problem

 condition of a software product that causes difficulty or uncertainty in the use of the software